How Much Does a Kitchen Island Cost?

 How Much Does It Cost to Install a Kitchen Island?

-According to KBR Kitchen and Bath, kitchen islands typically cost between $4,000 and $6,000.
+According to data from Thumbtack, kitchen islands typically cost between $3,000 and $20,000 (CAD 4,100 and CAD 27,000).
 The actual cost will depend on how large the island is, the type of countertops used and other features.
 For example, a kitchen island with a range will cost more than one without because of the electrical or gas line work required to fit it.

-Granite countertops cost more — about $40 to $100 per square foot — than coated prefab countertops.
-Quartz countertops cost about $50 to $150 per square foot.
+Next, you need to think about countertop material.
+Granite countertops cost more — about $15 to $140 (CAD 20 to CAD 190) per square foot, according to Bankrate — than coated prefab countertops.
+Quartz countertops cost about $15 to $70 (CAD 20 to CAD 95) per square foot.
 Both of these materials are durable and visually appealing, making them worth the investment for those who want a luxurious kitchen.

 The cost of a kitchen island is also heavily influenced by whether you need electric outlets or a gas line installed as a part of fitting the island.
 You can reduce the cost by opting for a simple prefab island, but the utility of such islands is much lower.